-- 12 It is a key recommendation to commence stakeholder participation at the start, and continue it throughout, - the policy design and implementation cycle.
+It is a key recommendation to commence stakeholder participation at the start, and continue it throughout, the policy design and implementation cycle.
 Stakeholder participation must have a purpose.
-It is a key - 14 recommendation to determine the objectives and scope for stakeholder participation before starting - stakeholder participation activities.
-The primary purpose may be to ensure that the policy design, - 16 implementation and assessment processes are informed by a well-represented understanding of - 17 stakeholder views, knowledge and interests.
-Stakeholder participation can also foster positive stakeholder - 18 relationships, including inter-personal relationships, during a process where there may be a wide - 19 divergence of views, opinions, interests and expectations.
-It can enable stakeholder learning including - 20 learning about the perspectives of other stakeholders.
-This understanding and learning can enhance the - 21 contributions of the stakeholders and enable stakeholders to assume and share responsibility for policies - 22 (see Chapter 1 for rationale and Chapter 2 for potential objectives of stakeholder participation).
+It is a key recommendation to determine the objectives and scope for stakeholder participation before starting stakeholder participation activities.
+The primary purpose may be to ensure that the policy design, implementation and assessment processes are informed by a well-represented understanding of stakeholder views, knowledge and interests.
+Stakeholder participation can also foster positive stakeholder relationships, including inter-personal relationships, during a process where there may be a wide divergence of views, opinions, interests and expectations.
+It can enable stakeholder learning - including learning about the perspectives of other stakeholders.
+This understanding and learning can enhance the contributions of the stakeholders and enable stakeholders to assume and share responsibility for policies (see Chapter 1 for rationale and Chapter 2 for potential objectives of stakeholder participation).
+When defining the scope of participation, it is important to determine the extent that participation can influence design of a policy without compromising the policy goals (e.g., emissions reductions goals).

-- 1 The mandate for conducting stakeholder participation should be clearly established and assigned by the - 2 entity responsible for the design, implementation and/or assessment of the policy.
-Where the lead entity - 3 lacks the appropriate competencies for conducting stakeholder participation, it is important to seek - 4 assistance from others to facilitate and manage the different elements of participation (see Part II of this - 5 guidance for details on the elements of effective stakeholder participation). - 6 It is a key recommendation to make an initial identification of stakeholder groups at the start of planning - 7 and establish processes for representatives of these groups to inform decisions on planning, including on - 8 the objectives of and opportunities for stakeholder participation.
-When initiating stakeholder participation - 9 planning, conduct an initial identification of stakeholder groups and involve stakeholders from these - 10 groups in defining the objectives of the participation.
-Define the initial objectives and scope of the - participation and adjust them based on input received from stakeholders during the participation process. - 12 Box 4.1: Examples of requirements related to involuntary resettlement, indigenous peoples and cultural - 13 heritage
+The mandate for conducting stakeholder participation should be clearly established and assigned by the entity responsible for the design, implementation and/or assessment of the policy.
+Where the lead entity lacks the appropriate competencies for conducting stakeholder participation, it is important to seek assistance from others to facilitate and manage the different elements of participation (see Part II of this guidance for details on the elements of effective stakeholder participation).

+It is a key recommendation to make an initial identification of stakeholder groups at the start of planning and establish processes for representatives of these groups to inform decisions on planning, including on the objectives of and opportunities for stakeholder participation.
+When initiating stakeholder participation planning, conduct an initial identification of stakeholder groups and involve stakeholders from these groups in defining the objectives of the participation.
+Define the initial objectives and scope of the participation and adjust them based on input received from stakeholders during the participation process.

+Box 4.1: Examples of requirements related to involuntary resettlement, indigenous peoples and cultural heritage